semihsenel/KevinBaconNumber/README.md

 According to phenomenon above Kevin Bacon Number is distance from an actor to Kevin Bacon.
 Calculations show that kevin bacon number is 2 or 3 for variety of actors.

 ## What Did I Use ?
 - I used C language because it is fast.
-Also I choosed a low level language to challange myself.
+Also I choosed a low level language to challenge myself.
 - I used Graph structure because it is necessary to use to find the shortest path between two actors.

 <img src="img/kbn.png" height = "400" width = "600">